PandaSun-43/INFOSCI301-Final-Project-Keviwen/README.md

 ## ✨ Key Features

-- 🗺 **Interactive Cultural Map** (Folium-based)
+🗺 **Interactive Cultural Map (Folium-based)**

-Geolocated heritage sites

-Bilingual popup cards (CN/EN)

-Thematic categorization (Pavilions, Museums, Gardens, Monuments)

-- 👓 **WebVR Immersive Tour**
+- Geolocated heritage sites: All heritage locations are mapped using real geographic coordinates and rendered through Folium.

+- Bilingual popup cards (CN/EN): Each site has bilingual descriptions to improve accessibility for both local and international audiences.

+- Thematic categorization: Cultural sites are organized into thematic layers (e.g., Pavilions, Museums, Gardens, Monuments), supporting structured exploration and comparative viewing.

+👓 **Web-based 360° Panorama Exploration**

-360° panorama viewing (Pannellum)
+- 360° panorama viewing (Pannellum): Equirectangular images are rendered client-side using a lightweight JavaScript viewer.

-Scene-to-scene navigation

-Lightweight browser-based experience

-- 📍 **Narrative Geospatial Design**

-Each location functions as a “memory node”

-Spatial structure reflects philosophical themes
+- Scene-to-scene navigation: Spatial transitions are implemented through interactive hotspots, allowing users to move between connected locations.

+- Lightweight browser-native implementation: The VR component runs entirely in standard web browsers without requiring additional software or hardware.

+📍 **Spatial Narrative Structure**

+- Each location as narrative unit: Each mapped site functions as an informational node combining spatial position and cultural context (pop-up card).

-Cultural landmarks connected through storytelling
+- Story-informed spatial linking: Cultural landmarks are connected through interpretive descriptions to encourage contextual understanding.

-🌳 **Cognitive + Experiential Dual Interface**

-Users may explore analytically (map layer)

-Or immerse emotionally (VR layer)

-🌐 **Fully Static Deployment**

-No database

-No server dependency

-Pure HTML/CSS/JS + Python preprocessing
+🌳 **Dual Interaction Modes**

+- Analytical exploration (Map interface): The map interface supports spatial comparison and infomation understanding.

+- Experiential exploration (Panorama interface): The 360° interface supports embodied spatial perception and environmental immersion.

+These two modes provide complementary perspectives on the same cultural dataset.

+🌐 **Static Web Architecture**

+- Client-side implementation only: The project is implemented entirely using HTML, CSS, JavaScript, and Python preprocessing.

+- No backend or database dependency: All assets are served as static files, enabling deployment on platforms such as GitHub Pages.

+- Portable and reproducible structure: The project can be cloned and deployed without server configuration.

 ## 🗺️ Visualization

 👉 **Open the interactive map:**  https://pandasun-43.github.io/INFOSCI301-Final-Project-Keviwen/app.html

-The visualization includes:
-- Historical pavilions and architectural nodes
-- Gu Yanwu memorial sites and philosophical references
-- Cultural bridges and symbolic landmarks
-- Garden landscape narrative sequencing

 Each marker is not merely a location.
 It represents a cultural memory interface.